Bashmdz/Discover-Syria/README.md

 ### Frameworks, Libraries & Programs Used

-**Chrome Devtool** - for the responsiveness of the website despite having to add a media query for the 1000px breakpoint so that the site looked better on mobile and tablets.
+**Chrome Devtool** - for the responsiveness of the website despite having to add a media query for different breakpoints so that the site looked better on mobile and tablets and on bigger screens.
-**Github** - I used GitHub for the storage of my site and Gitpages to pubish my website.\
+**Github** - I stored my website on GitHub and used Gitpages to publish it.

 ## Deployment & Local Development